-Looking to build forms for your clients that are compatible with your Saleforce organisation?
+Looking to build forms for your clients that are compatible with your Salesforce organization?

 You have a number of options, depending on your use case and budget.
 Salesforce has two basic features for creating specific forms.

-Third party software make it easy for you to create branded upload pages, multi-page forms and a wide variety of documents.
+Third-party software makes it easy for you to create branded upload pages, multi-page forms, and a wide variety of documents.

 Does Salesforce have a form builder?

 Salesforce has a web-to-lead feature that allows you to paste a code snippet into a form field that already exists on your website.